Transfer function interpolation remainder formula of rational Krylov subspace methods: Numerical experiments

-Algorithm \AAA~can be applied for MOR\cite{10.1093/imamci/3.2-3.61,MR3840899,MR3805855}.
-It solves a min-max problem.
-Thus, it approximately solves the $H_{\infty}$ norm MOR problem.
-The algorithm gets samples on the image axis\cite[Section 6.9]{MR3805855}.
-The greedy idea is also used, and thus the selected samples are nested.
-In our testing, the optional samples set $\mathbb{Z}_A$ has the same form of $\mathbb{Z}(\alpha,\beta,k).$ If $\mathbb{Z}_A=\mathbb{Z}_e$, then AAA outputs the error directly.
-This is actually an attractive advantage of \AAA.
+The \AAA~algorithm can be applied for MOR\cite{10.1093/imamci/3.2-3.61,MR3840899,MR3805855}.
+As it is designed to solve a minimum-maximum problem, it can therefore be considered to approximately solve the $H_{\infty}$ norm MOR problem \eqref{eq:H_infty_problems}.
+The algorithm acquires samples along the imaginary axis \cite[Section 6.9]{MR3805855}.
+The greedy idea is also employed, resulting in the selected samples being nested.
+In the testing procedure, the samples set $\mathbb{Z}_A$ are constructed to have the same form of $\mathbb{Z}(\alpha,\beta,k).$ When $\mathbb{Z}_A=\mathbb{Z}_e$ is set, the max error is directly outputted by \AAA.
+This is an attractive advantage of the \AAA~algorithm.

-$H_2$ norm MOR is accomplished by \IRKA~\cite{MR2421462,MR4180031}.
-It mainly has two disadvantages: it converges slowly and the optimal shifts are not nested.
-The advantage is that it has optimization property in $H_2$ norm sense.
-IRKA actually does not need to compute the model error either in $H_2$ or $H_\infty$ norm, since it is automatically optimized in $H_2$ norm sense.
-Here, we still compute its max error \eqref{eqn:compute_error_ez_norm} to be a rough standard for other algorithms.
-The initial shifts of IRKA are the outputs shifts of \ARKSM.
-We stop \IRKA~if the iteration number is larger than 100 or $\|S_j-S_{j-1}\|_2<10^{-6}\|S_{j}\|_2$, where $S_{j}$ is the sorted shifts vector at $j$th iteration.
+The $H_2$ norm optimal MOR is accomplished by \IRKA\cite{MR2421462,MR4180031}.
+When \IRKA~converges, the optimal shifts are obtained, which satisfy the condition that $t_i=s_i=-\overline{\lambda_i}.$ The same shifts are used for spanning the left and right rational Krylov subspaces.
+The projection process reveals that $H_2$ norm optimal MOR is also a two-sided projection method.
+Therefore, its error $e(\mathfrak{s})$ can be expressed by Theorem~\ref{thm:main_result_1}.
+The two main disadvantages of \IRKA~are as follows: The convergence rate is relatively slow, and the optimal shifts are not nested with respect to order $l$.
+The advantage is that it has an optimization property in the $H_2$ norm sense.
+It is not necessary for \IRKA~to compute the model error in either the $H_2$ or the $H_\infty$ norm, as this is automatically optimized in the $H_2$ norm sense.
+Nonetheless, we continue to employ its max error \eqref{eqn:compute_error_ez_norm} as an applicable standard for comparison with other algorithms.
+The initial shifts of \IRKA~are derived from the output shifts of \ARKSM.
+The \IRKA~iteration is terminated if the iteration number exceeds 100 or if the condition $\|S_j-S_{j-1}\|_2<10^{-6}\|S_{j}\|_2$ is satisfied, where $S_{j}$ represents the sorted shifts vector at the $j$th iteration.